+While many children are adopted by relatives, non-relative kin, and foster parents.
+Others continue to wait.
 Currently there are approximately 500 Kansas children in foster care that are without a resource, waiting to be adopted.
-Many of these kids will be adopted by relatives, non-relative kin, and foster parents.
-Others continue to wait.
 Children needing adoption are from all age groups, races and ethnicities, and socioeconomic backgrounds.
 However, the majority of waiting children are age eight and older, part of a sibling group of 3 or more, or have special needs.

 Permanent custodianship or guardianship of a child can be an alternative to adoption should the child’s case management provider determine that adoption does not best meet the child’s needs.